sosochukwuma/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ## C - Singly linked lists

-* lists.h: Header file containing definitions and prototypes for all types and functions written for the project.
+* lists.h: a header file containing definitions and prototypes used for all types and functions written for the project.

 * 0-print_list.c: wrote a function that prints all the elements of a `list_t` list.
 If `str` is `NULL`, the function prints `[0] (nil)`.